 Proposed Facility Size

-The planning and design work for the centre will be done by early 2016, followed by the construction phase.
-The anticipated opening of the Northside Community Centre is the summer of 2018.
+The planning and design work for the centre will be done by early 2018, followed by the construction phase.
+The anticipated opening of the Northside Community Centre is early 2019.

 Past Feedback Serves as Launch Pad for Project